Instructional Assistant Visa Sponsorship Jobs in Florida

 Which visa types are most common for instructional assistant roles in Florida?

-The H-1B is the most common visa for instructional assistants who hold at least a bachelor's degree in a related field like education or a specific subject area, as the role must qualify as a specialty occupation.
-J-1 cultural exchange positions exist at some universities.
+The H-1B visa is the most common visa for instructional assistants who hold at least a bachelor's degree in a related field like education or a specific subject area, as the role must qualify as a specialty occupation.
+J-1 visa cultural exchange positions exist at some universities.
 TN visas may apply for Canadian or Mexican nationals with qualifying credentials.
 Many support roles, however, do not meet H-1B specialty occupation standards, so eligibility depends heavily on the specific position and employer.

 How to find instructional assistant visa sponsorship jobs in Florida?